gkpln3/Sand/README.md

 # Sand 🏝
 Sand is a Dockerfile generator.

-It allows you to write cleaner, shorter and more configurable dockerfiles.
+It allows you to write cleaner, shorter and more configurable Dockerfiles.

+## Developers ❤️ Sand
+Sand is built by developers, for developers.
+It's built to be as simple as possible, while still being super useful.

+## Features
+✅ Simple, easy to learn syntax based on python.
+✅ Configurable Dockerfiles.
+✅ Build and run your Dockerfiles with a single command.

 # Example